robt1019/eftask/README.md

     than trying to do them all afterwards.
 The only file that has been tested currently is AccountService.js.
     Hopefully this gives some indication of how I would test the rest of the application if I had been a bit more disciplined.

-    * To run the tests cd into client and type 'npm run test'
+    * To run the tests cd into top level directory and type 'npm run test'

 Weaknesses